focus-trap/focus-trap-react/README.md

 If you would like to pause or unpause the focus trap (see [`focus-trap`'s documentation](https://github.com/focus-trap/focus-trap#focustrappause)), toggle this prop.

+#### containerElements

+Type: `Array of Elements`, optional

+If passed in, these elements will be used as the boundaries for the focus-trap, instead of the child.
+These get passed as arguments to focus-trap's updateContainerElements method.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md).